lacuna/bifurcan/doc/benchmarks.md

 ---

 Unlike Java's `HashMap` and `HashSet`, Bifurcan's `LinearMap` and `LinearSet` store their entries contiguously, which means that they can be cloned using `System.arraycopy()`.
-This makes iteration over thes data structures significantly faster, as seen below.
+This makes iteration over these data structures significantly faster, as seen below.

 ![](../benchmarks/images/clone.png)